 |Turkey’s president visits accident site|

-“Erdogan implied yesterday in his speech that this accident was just one of those things, and that mining is difficult and the industry is inherently dangerous.
-He rather oddly quoted figures from Victorian England on mining accidents,” Al Jazeera’s Anita McNaught reported from Istanbul.
+Al Jazeera’s Anita McNaught, reporting from Istanbul, said: “Erdogan implied yesterday in his speech that this accident was just one of those things, and that mining is difficult and the industry is inherently dangerous.
+He rather oddly quoted figures from Victorian England on mining accidents.

 “In October last year, the opposition tabled legistlation to improve mining conditions in Soma, but two weeks ago the government threw it out.
 The public believes mining is a problem.”